New York woman finds lost dachshund -- in Hilary Swank's lap

-But when she came upon a line of squad cars and people with cameras near the Greyhound bus station, she set aside her search to investigate.
+She drove for an hour before coming upon a line of squad cars and people with cameras near the Greyhound bus station in Albany, New York, and set aside her search to investigate.

-“I noticed there were like eight police cars and people with cameras — I thought maybe somebody got shot,” Blackwell told her local paper, the Times Union.
+“I pulled over and thought, oh man, did someone get shot?
+What’s going on?” she said Wednesday.
+“I mean, there were like eight police cars.
+There was like all these people with cameras.”

-Fortunately, tragedy did not lurk — Blackwell had stumbled upon a movie crew — but ended in a one-in-a-million lucky happenstance.
+Fortunately, tragedy did not lurk — Blackwell had stumbled upon a movie crew — and her search ended in a one-in-a-million lucky happenstance.

 “I was like, ‘No way,’” Blackwell said.
 “As soon as she got out of the car, I kissed Blue and said, ‘Thank you so much.’”